 Ingredients/Tools:

 A lovely moist chocolate sponge cake was hiding under the butter-cream.
-I used the recipe on the main cakes page of this site.
+I used this recipe.

 Method: